Dear Ella Bell,

 No, really, I want to know.

-Sure, I’ve read the statement you released, and I think you’re full of crap.
+Sure, I’ve read the statement you released, and I think it’s garbage.

 Because I watched the video.